zynexiz/Zkribers/README.md

 # E-mail Subscribers
 E-mail subscribers is a simple addon for Wordpress to manage e-mail subscriptions and automatic e-mail notification for new posts and content. <strong>Note!</strong> This plugin does not support third party e-mail services like Mailchimp, you need to have access to a SMTP server.

+Note that this addon is functional, but still in early beta.
+If you encounter a bug, please report it.

 To support my work, consider to donate on <a href="https://liberapay.com/zynex">LiberaPay</a> or <a href="https://www.paypal.com/pools/c/8ldXVJfKHq">PayPal</a>.
 Thank you!

 ### Features include: